seamplex/feenox/doc/joss/paper.md

 There exist other tools which are similar in functionality but differ in the way the problem is set up.
 For example, [FeniCSx](https://fenicsproject.org/) uses the Unified Form Language where the PDE being solved has to be written by the user in weak form [@ufl].
 This approach is very flexible, but even simple problems end up with non-trivial input files so it does not fulfill the first requirement stated in the summary.
 As simple as it is, FeenoX is still pretty flexible.
-A prove of this fact is that its applications range from coupling neutronics with CFD in nuclear reactors [@milonga-openfoam] to providing a back end to [web-based thermo-mechanical solvers](https://www.caeplex.com).
+A proof of this fact is that its applications range from coupling neutronics with CFD in nuclear reactors [@milonga-openfoam] to providing a back end to [web-based thermo-mechanical solvers](https://www.caeplex.com).

 # References